ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/new_config.md

 ### Plant configuration TOML template

-The TOML document below shows a template complete configuration definition for the Plants model.
-Some of the values are marked as placeholders - these will need to be replaced with actual values when you configure the model for your use.
+The TOML document below shows a template complete configuration definition for the Plants model, complete with the default values for each of the configuration options.
+Some of these default values are marked as placeholders: these are included to show the structure of the configuration document but you will need to replace these placeholders with actual values when you configure the model for your use.

 ```{code-cell} ipython3
 :tags: [remove-input]